orhun/rustypaste-cli/README.md

 -u, --url URL        sets the URL to shorten
--r, --remote URL     sets the remote URL for uploading -e, --expire TIME    sets the expiration time for the link
+-r, --remote URL     sets the remote URL for uploading -e, --expire TIME    sets the expiration time for the link -n, --filename NAME  sets and overrides the filename
 ```

 ### Set credentials